 Yet, some books are just so deliciously good that one read simply is not enough.
-Whether its for stunningly beautiful plots, clever story lines or wonderful lessons, there are a few books worth reading again.
+Whether it is for stunningly beautiful plots, clever storylines or wonderful lessons, there are a few books worth reading again.

 Today, I decided to limit my list to 10 books worth reading again.
 Not because these are the only books worth reading again.
-Actually, I’m limited my list because I’m trying to get myself back into blogging after taking a long break.
-So dive right in to my list, and be sure to comment at the end and let me know what books you think are worth reading again.
+I’ve limited my list because I’m trying to get myself back into blogging after taking a long break.
+So dive right into my list, and be sure to comment at the end and let me know what books you think are worth reading again.

 Bestsellers Worth the Hype

-Frankly, the complex themes in science fiction always make them books worth reading again.
+Frankly, the complex themes in science fiction always make these books worth reading again.
 If you like science fiction books you can’t put down, then Station Eleven will be just right for you.
 Just so you know, it’s not the aliens and space ship variety of science fiction, but a story set in a dystopian future.
-Though, it’s set after an apocalypse, it’s not really about the apocalypse, either.
-This captivating book grabs your attention not for its plot twists but for its themes.
+Though it’s set after an apocalypse, it’s not really about the apocalypse, either.
+This captivating book grabs your attention, not for its plot twists but its themes.
 It’s hard to adequately describe to you its power and beauty.
 So you’ll just have to read it for yourself.

 Clever Stories You Need to Read Twice